Tehem/matchmaker-go/README.md

 # Matchmaker

-Matchmaker takes care of matching and planning of reviewers and review slots in people's calendars.
+Matchmaker takes care of matching coworkers and planning review or pairing slots in people's calendars.

 ## Install dependencies